btcpayserver/btcpayserver-doc/ManualDeployment.md

 ## Typical manual installation

-This steps have been done on ubuntu 16.04, adapt for your own install.
+This steps have been done on Ubuntu 16.04, adapt for your own install.

 ### 1) Install Bitcoin Core 0.17.0